onc-healthit/inferno-community/README.md

 2) Create a new DSTU 2 Sandbox.

-3) Open the Crucible SMART on FHIR Test App, and enter the SMART DSTU2 FHIR endpoint, which can be found under Settings, into the prompt on the front page.
+3) Open the Inferno SMART on FHIR Test App, and enter the SMART DSTU2 FHIR endpoint, which can be found under Settings, into the prompt on the front page.
 Click Begin.
 A new testing instance is created that saves results of tests and associated client state.

 4) To start testing, run the `Conformance Statement Sequence` , which queries the FHIR server for capabilities supported by the FHIR server and related authorization services.
 This sequence will gather information about the server, as well as check to make sure all responses from the server conform to the appropriate specifications.
 Tests are results are listed below the sequence.
 Specifics about why tests failed, or what requests were made during the excution of the test, can be accessed by clicking on the test.